UCR-CS161L/Lab06-Caches/README.md

 Finally, create a file called REPORT.md and use GitHub markdown to write your lab report.
 This lab report will contain the information described above.
 Your charts can just be .png or .jpg files added to the repository.
 While your grade will be entirely based on this report, don't feel like you need to overload the grader with information by writing a lot of text.
-Instead specify which configurations you chose for each executable and why.
+Instead specify which configurations you chose and justify your answer by comparing the performance and cost.
 Additionally, describe your observations across the 4 executables and if there is a common theme among the configurations you choose.

-Be sure to include at least one chart in this lab report.
+Don't forget to include at least one chart in this lab report.

 ## Submission: